-The capability (the composer) and the beliefs (situated executed actions and cultural constraint theory) related to the SICS and reported in Figure 2, will be presented in details in the next section.
+The capability (the composer) and the beliefs (situated executed actions and cultural constraint theory) related to the SICS and reported in Figure 2 will be presented in details in the next section.
 Here we concentrate on the other beliefs and behaviors.
 Each personal agent has among its beliefs a local schema in order to organize information available to its user.
-Basically, the schema is a tree where the nodes are labeled with strings that the user uses to describe her own areas of interest, and the leaves are links.
+Basically, the schema is a tree where the nodes are labeled with strings that the user uses to describe her own areas of interest and the leaves are links.
 A link can be a reference to a document stored locally in the user system or it can be an Internet address or a reference to a person (e.g., a phone number, an email address or just the name of the person).
-The schema is a conceptual representation of how the user organize locally its information, and it does not say anything about how this representation matches with those of the other users.
+The schema is a conceptual representation of how the user organize locally its information and it does not say anything about how this representation matches with those of the other users.
 The schema is represented in XML (see Figure 3 for an example).

 Figure 4 shows the algorithm used by personal agent when it receives a request of information from its user or from some other agent.
-The global variable result contains both links and names of the agents of the platform.
+The global variable result contains both links and names of agents of the platform.
 If the message is a query the SICS behavior is activated and it modifies result; if no agents appear in result the DF agent is added to it in order to propagate the query in any case; if the sender of the query is the user the link contained in result are sent back and a query is sent to all the agents contained in result.
+If the message is a reply from an agent the complete result (links and agents) is sent, whereas an incomplete result (links only) is sent in the case the reply comes from the user.